danielmititelu/danielmititelu.github.io/src/routes/blogs/bit-manipulation.svelte.md

 # A few words about bit manipulation

+Bit manipulation is not a technique that comes often when writing code especially when dealing with higher level languages, regardless it is useful to understand how computers work behind the scene.

 ## Bit
 The smallest data use to represent a piece of information in computers are bits and they represent an electrical current that is stored in a memory chip.
 This bit can either be on or off and the notation 1 and 0 from binary system is used to denote it's state.